yiiext/activerecord-relation-behavior/README.md

    run `phpunit --coverage-html tmp/coverage EActiveRecordRelationBehaviorTest.php`

-# Some things you should care about...
+## Some things you should care about...

 * relations will not be refreshed after saving, so if you only set primary keys there are no objects yet.
   Call `$model->reload()` to force reloading of related records.
 Or load related records with forcing reload:
   `$model->getRelated('relationName',true)`.
-* if you assigned a record to a BELONGS_TO relation, for example `$post->author = $user;`,
+* This behavior will only work for relations that do not have additional conditions, joins, groups or the like defined since the expected result after setting and saving them is not always clear.
-  $user->posts will not be refreshed automatically (might add this as a feature later).
+* if you assigned a record to a BELONGS_TO relation, for example `$post->author = $user;`, `$user->posts` will not be updated automatically (might add this as a feature later).

-# Things that will not work anymore, when you use this behavior
+## Things that will not work anymore, when you use this behavior

 * once you use this behavior you can not set relations by setting the foreign key attributes anymore.
   For example if you set `$model->author_id` it will have no effect since ARRelationBehavior will overwrite it